How to Repair Rotted Wood in 6 Steps

 Frequently Asked Questions

-Homeowner’s insurance coverage for dry rot depends on the rot's cause.
-Most policies exclude damage caused by gradual issues like poor maintenance or long-term exposure to moisture since you can stop dry rot.
-However, if the dry rot results from a sudden and accidental event, such as a burst pipe or storm damage, it may be covered.
+Homeowner’s insurance coverage for dry rot depends on the cause of the wood rot.
+Most policies exclude damage caused by gradual issues like poor maintenance or long-term exposure to moisture since you can stop dry rot from taking root and spreading.
+However, if the dry rot results from a sudden and accidental event, such as a burst pipe or a storm or flood, the bulk of the damage may be covered.
 Review your policy or consult your insurance provider to understand your coverage and determine if dry rot repairs fall under your plan.

 Need professional help with your project?